mxdvl/clare/content/words/political-promises.md

 In hope and anticipation

-That someday you will stop and look
+That someday you will stop and look.

-For they are the future
+For they are the future,

 All-seeing, current, educated eyes